 He sat, motionless, slumped and lifeless, not even raising his eyes when he spoke to me.

 "I don't deserve friends," he said simply.

 I cleared my throat, delaying because I didn't know at first how to respond.
 Of course I knew that what he said wasn't true, but a I also knew that a simple denial of his statement wouldn't do any good.
-As I racked my brains, it occurred to me that what Mum, Mike and Dan kept telling me, that I thought too much, was true .
-By waiting until my intellect found the right words, I might delay too long, so I decided to just say what I felt and not worry too much if it made sense or sounded good.
+As I racked my brains, it occurred to me that what Mum, Mike and Dan kept telling me was true - that I thought too much.
+By waiting until my intellect found the right words, I could delay too long, so I decided to just say how I felt and not worry too much if it made sense or sounded good.

 "Well," I said slowly, "I can't speak for other people, but for me, friends are people I like and respect.
 And a lot of people I like and respect aren't really friends.
 Friends are people I just happen to relate to... people I enjoy being with.
 I never think about it in terms of 'deserving' or 'not deserving'.
 My friends are my friends just because they are...."